BlueHeart0065/YelpCamp/README.md

 ---

 YelpCamp is your one-stop destination for discovering the perfect camping experience.
 Join our growing community of outdoor enthusiasts and embark on unforgettable adventures!

+## Disclaimer
+This is just a dummy website and not an official website like Yelp.
+This platform is built by me just to practice web-development and not to provide any services!!.
+All the information shown in the website is just a fake data .
+None of the camps shown in the website exist in the real world.